lsawade/gcmt3d/docs/processing.rst

 estimation, will also contain higher values.
 This leads to incorrect - here, too high - computations of the earthquake magnitude.

-The last step in this section is the the first simple taper that is applied to the ends of the traces before filtering to avoid ringing at the ends of the traces after filtering.
+Next, the traces are tapered at the ends of the traces before filtering to avoid ringing at the ends of the traces after filtering.
 Here, a Hann window and a percentage of 0.05, following the standard SAC routine.
 This means 5% of the total number of points is are tapered on each side of the trace.
 That is, if the trace has 100 samples, on each side of the trace 5 points are tapered.

+After tapering, the traces are interpolated (resampled) to make sure that the traces have the exact same format and all further processing has the same effect on all traces.

 Instrument response removal
 +++++++++++++++++++++++++++